openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

  For me it was as I said my 7th visit and I had every year a talk or/and a workshop there.
-This year I had a talk â€œThe openSUSE A-Z guideâ€ there and of course an workshop about Inkscape.
+This year I had a talk “The openSUSE A-Z guide” there and of course an workshop about Inkscape.
 For my talk the worst case scenario did happen.
 I prepared my talk and put him on an usb stick, the stick crashed.
 I can be lucky that Pavol load up a older version of them to prezi, so I had some slides to show."